ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of the datagram, whose semantics are defined by the extension that is using HTTP Datagrams.
 Note that this field can be empty.

 HTTP Datagrams sent using the DATAGRAM capsule have the same semantics as those sent in QUIC DATAGRAM frames.
-In particular, the restrictions on when it is allowed to send an HTTP Datagram and how to process them from {{format}}
-also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.
+In particular, the restrictions on when it is allowed to send an HTTP Datagram and how to process them (from {{format}}) also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.

-An intermediary can reencode HTTP Datagrams as it forwards them.
-In other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram that was received in a QUIC DATAGRAM frame, and vice versa.
-Intermediaries MUST NOT perform this reencoding unless they have identified the use of the Capsule Protocol on the corresponding request stream; see {{capsule-protocol}}.
+An intermediary can re-encode HTTP Datagrams as it forwards them.
+In other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram that was received in a QUIC DATAGRAM frame and vice versa.
+Intermediaries MUST NOT perform this re-encoding unless they have identified the use of the Capsule Protocol on the corresponding request stream; see {{capsule-protocol}}.

 Note that while DATAGRAM capsules that are sent on a stream are reliably